Voice AI Platform Pricing India: What ₹6/Min Actually Covers in 2026

 Which use cases get the most value per rupee?

-- Appointment booking and confirmation: Clinics, salons, and service businesses running 50–200 bookings/day can automate the full confirmation-and-reschedule loop.
+- Appointment booking and confirmation: Clinics, salons, and real estate businesses running 50–200 bookings/day can automate the full confirmation-and-reschedule loop.

 - HR screening calls: Initial screening for high-volume hiring (BPO, logistics, retail) where a 3-minute structured call replaces a recruiter's time.